Under the Hood

 CommandOpMode

-Here's the most straightforward connection point between Command and FTC.
-This file is our translator.
+Here's the most crucial connection point between the Command pattern and FTC.
+This file is our translator:

 public abstract class CommandOpMode extends LinearOpMode {